AmineDiro/Hotel-Bookings/Readme.md

 3. Copy the file downloaded  in **./Models**

-4. You can now compile the  notebook.
+4. You can now compile the whole notebook.

 You can create your branch or collaborate on the notebook !!